 The IASB pronouncements listed below have already been published but their application is not yet mandatory and their applicability, in some cases, still requires adoption into EU law ("endorsement").
-The SCHWEIZER Group will not voluntarily apply this prematurely.
+The Schweizer Group will not voluntarily apply this prematurely.

-• Mandatory appli- cation 1 Adoption into EU law Anticipated conse- quences for the con- solidated financial statement IFRS 17 Insurance contracts 1 January 2021 No None Framework concept Amendments to the references to the framework in IFRS 1 January 2020 Yes None IFRS 3 Amendments to IFRS 3 Definition of a business operation 1 January 2020 No None IAS 1 and 8 Amendments to IAS 1 and IAS 8 - Defi- nition of material 1 January 2020 Yes None IFRS 9, IAS 39 and IFRS 7 Amendments to IFRS 9, IAS 39 and IFRS 7: Interest Rate Benchmark Reform 1 January 2020 Yes Insignificant
+Standards / In terpretations Mandatory application 1 Adoption into EU law Anticipated consequences for the consolidated financial statement IFRS 17 Insurance contracts 1 January 2021 No None Framework concept Amendments to the references to the framework in IFRS 1 January 2020 Yes None IFRS 3 Amendments to IFRS 3 Definition of a business operation 1 January 2020 No None IAS 1 and 8 Amendments to IAS 1 and IAS 8 - Definition of material 1 January 2020 Yes None IFRS 9, IAS 39 and IFRS 7 Amendments to IFRS 9, IAS 39 and IFRS 7: Interest Rate Benchmark Reform 1 January 2020 Yes Insignificant